Chandru3493/Cryptocurrency-Website/README.md

 # **_CRYPTOCURRENCY WEBSITE_**

-Developed a cryptocurrency website using HTML, CSS, JavaScript and API.
-The website shows the real-time price of the cryptocurrency and also the price chart of the cryptocurrency.
-The website also has a price converter which converts the price of the cryptocurrency into any currency.
+Developed a cryptocurrency website using HTML, CSS, JavaScript, and APIs.
+The website displays real-time cryptocurrency prices and charts, and includes a price converter that can convert cryptocurrency prices into any currency.

 [Click here to view](https://chandru3493.github.io/Cryptocurrency-Website/)